Sydney Ideas: Gender, equity and diversity

 It assesses gender equality policies and practices and helps organisations establish ways to promote and retain women and gender minorities in their ranks.

 The program achieves its goals through an evaluation and accreditation framework carried out by dedicated members of the Self-Assessment Team (link below) and the SAGE Project Office who are responsible for:

-Associate Professor Renae Ryan, Associate Professor - Sydney Medical School (Pharmacology)
+Professor Renae Ryan, Professor - Sydney Medical School (Pharmacology)

 Professor Tim Bedding, Head of School - Faculty of Science (Physics)